House Jan. 6 panel subpoenas Trump advisers, associates

 Thompson says in letters to each of the witnesses that investigators believe they have relevant information about the lead-up to the insurrection.
 In the case of Bannon, for instance, Democrats cite his Jan.
 5 prediction that ”(a)ll hell is going to break loose tomorrow” and his communications with Trump one week before the riot in which he urged the president to focus his attention on Jan.
 6.

-In the letter to Meadows, Thompson cites his efforts to overturn Trump’s defeat in the weeks prior to the insurrection and his pressure on state officials to push the former president’s false claims of widespread voter fraud.
+In the letter to Meadows, a former GOP member of the House, Thompson cites his efforts to overturn Trump’s defeat in the weeks prior to the insurrection and his pressure on state officials to push the former president’s false claims of widespread voter fraud.

 “You were the president’s chief of staff and have critical information regarding many elements of our inquiry,” Thompson wrote.
 “It appears you were with or in the vicinity of President Trump on January 6, had communication with the president and others on January 6 regarding events at the Capitol and are a witness regarding the activities of the day.”

+It is unclear how the witnesses will respond, or whether they will try and resist the demands as many of them did under the Trump administration.
+Complicating matters is that Trump is no longer in office and cannot directly assert privilege to keep witnesses quiet or documents out of Congress’s hands.
+As the current president, Biden will have some say in turning over materials.

+The committee set a deadline of Oct.
+7 for documents and scheduled interviews for Oct.
+14 and 15.

-Thompson wrote that the panel has “credible evidence” of Meadows’ involvement in events within the scope of the committee’s investigation.
+Thompson wrote Meadows that the panel has “credible evidence” of his’ involvement in events within the scope of the committee’s investigation.
 That also includes involvement in the “planning and preparation of efforts to contest the presidential election and delay the counting of electoral votes.”

-The letter also signals that the committee is interested in Meadows’ requests to Justice Department officials for investigations into potential election fraud.
+The letter also signals that the committee is interested in Meadows’ requests to Justice Department officials for investigations into Trump’s false claims of widespread election fraud.
 Former Attorney General William Barr has said the Justice Department did not find fraud that could have affected the election’s outcome.

-The panel cites reports that Patel, a Trump loyalist who had recently been placed at the Pentagon, was talking to Meadows “nonstop” the day the attack unfolded.
-In the letter to Patel, Thompson wrote that based on documents obtained by the committee, there is “substantial reason to believe that you have additional documents and information relevant to understanding the role played by the Defense Department and the White House in preparing for and responding to the attack on the U.S. Capitol.”
+In the letter to Patel, the panel cites reports that he was talking to Meadows “nonstop” the day the attack unfolded.
+Thompson wrote that based on documents obtained by the committee, there is “substantial reason to believe that you have additional documents and information relevant to understanding the role played by the Defense Department and the White House in preparing for and responding to the attack on the U.S. Capitol.”

+Patel, a former Republican aide on the House intelligence committee and at Trump’s National Security Council, was one of several loyalists hired at the Pentagon in the days immediately after the November election and after Trump had fired Defense Secretary Mark Esper.

 Scavino was with Trump on Jan.
 5 during a discussion about how to persuade members of Congress not to certify the election for Joe Biden, according to reports cited by the committee.
 On Twitter, he promoted Trump’s rally ahead of the attack and encouraged supporters to “be a part of history.”
 In the letter to Scavino, Thompson said the panel’s records indicate that Scavino was “tweeting messages from the White House” on Jan.
 6.